scheduleonce/once-ui/ui/src/components/tabs/tabs.md

                "region": "slow-animation-duration"}) -->

 ### Keeping the tab content inside the DOM while it's off-screen
-By default the `<mat-tab-group>` will remove the content of off-screen tabs from the DOM until they come into the view.
+By default the `<oui-tab-group>` will remove the content of off-screen tabs from the DOM until they come into the view.
 This is optimal for most cases since it keeps the DOM size smaller, but it isn't great for others like when a tab has an `<audio>` or `<video>` element, because the content will be re-initialized whenever the user navigates to the tab.
 If you want to keep the content of